-The degree course in Applied Geology is of four years' duration and leads to a BSc degree at Pass or Honours level.
-It provides a comprehensive education in all aspects of earth science, with emphasis on the skills and applications required for professional practice of geology in the mineral industry, construction and development, or related areas.
+Two different professional courses are offered by the Department, each of four years duration and leading to a BSc degree at Pass or Honours level.
+The long-established BSc degree course in Applied Geology provides a comprehensive education in all aspects of earth science, with emphasis on the skills and applications required for professional practice of geology in the mineral industry, construction and development, or related areas.
 Graduates are prepared by the course to enter any branch of the geological profession, and to change their area of employment as different opportunities arise.